jaimebw/old___jaimebw.github.io/_posts/2024-11-11-Encoding-ARINC429.md

 - **Least Significant Bit (LSB):** This also concerns the use of data bits for information storage.
 - **Sign**: Is it positive or negative?
 The sign is stored in the bit 29.

-MSB and LSB are crucial when there's a lot of data to transmit but insufficient labels.
-As you might realize, a single byte (allowing for 255 different labels) isn't enough without reusing labels to encode more information across various bits of the message.
+MSB and LSB are crucial when determining the scale and precision of the data.

 With these parameters defined, you can proceed to compute the encoded value.
 In this example, we use:

-- **Label:** `0205` (Outside Air Temperature, typically represented in octal format)
+- **Label:** `0211` (Outside Air Temperature, typically represented in octal format)
 - **SSM:** `3` (Normal Operation for BNR data)
 - **SDI:** `0`
 - **Value:** `200°C` (assuming supersonic flight conditions)